SarathKpt/PaimonScript/README.md

 # PaimonScript

-my vertions of Your Genshin Impact companion script!
+my versions of Your Genshin Impact companion script!

 ## Installation